Deeper dive

 Problematic medication groups

-Monitoring is vital to preventing medication errors.
-Double-checking dosages and patient instructions can significantly reduce the risk of mistakes.
+Monitoring is key to preventing medication errors.
+Double-checking dosages and patient instructions can greatly reduce the risk of mistakes.
 Here are some of the most well-known groups of medications where errors can have serious consequences:

-• Non-steroidal anti-inflammatory drugs (NSAIDs): Commonly used for pain and inflammation, these medications can cause gastrointestinal issues and other complications if not used correctly.
+• Non-steroidal anti-inflammatory drugs (NSAIDs): Commonly used to relieve pain and inflammation, NSAIDs can cause gastrointestinal bleeding and kidney problems, especially when taken in high doses or for long periods.

 Illustration of a vaccine syringe.
 Illustration of an inhaler.Illustration of three supplements.
 Illustration of a stethoscope.